mafifafm/pxt-microbit/docs/courses/csintro/coordinates/activity.md

 * If the LED is currently off, the point x y block will return false.

 * For this exercise, we’ll use the two Yes/No built in icons to display the LED’s current status.
 From the Basic Toolbox drawer, drag 2 'show icon' blocks into each of the 'then' and 'else' clauses.
 Select the check mark for Yes, and the X icon for No.
 * For now, we’ll leave the default coordinate values (0,0).
-But you can challenge your students to add a loop to test for all coordinates on the micro:bit.
+But you can challenge your students to add a loop to test for all coordinates on the Ragga.

 Here is the complete program: